jasmine-glancy/Portfolio_Projects/JGL Pet Food Calculator v3/README.md

   - The user will be able to choose from a list of similar options to what they input if applicable
   - The information for how much of a certain human food the pet should get per day would be inserted into the final report
 - Refactoring for speed and to reduce redundancy
+- AI body condition scorer
+  - Allow the user to upload several pictures of their pet (bird's eye, from the side, from the front) to attempt to determine the pet's body condition score
+  - AI would view the pet's photos and return recommended body condition scores with the option to allow the user to override the recommendations